 The idea of fanning the flames by telling the person in question they have every right to feel irate or livid seems counterintuitive.
 But when we convey exactly that message and do so from a place of empathy and sympathy, something magical happens.
 Rather than inciting the other person's fury and fueling their fire, our message of emotional validation actually douses the flame!

 Emotional validation is something we all seek and crave far more than we realize.
 When we are upset, angry, frustrated, disappointed or hurt, our tendency is to want to discuss our feelings with others so we can get it off our chest.

 However, getting things off our chest by telling others about our feelings is not always satisfying or cathartic.
 If the person to whom we vent simply looks at us and shrugs or responds by giving us advice or by telling us what we did wrong, we won't feel any better and we will probably feel worse after speaking with them.

-What we seek when venting to others is for that person to 'get it', to understand what happened to us and why we feel the way we do.
-We want them to validate our feelings by conveying that understanding to us and to do so with a dollop of sympathy or empathy (read: How to Test Your Empathy).
+What we seek when venting to others is for that person to "get it" — to understand what happened to us and why we feel the way we do.
+We want them to validate our feelings by conveying that understanding to us and to do so with a dollop of sympathy or empathy (see How to Test Your Empathy).

-When we are extremely angry or upset, we tell someone why and they totally get it truly and effectively validates our feelings.
-As a result, the relief and catharsis we experience is tremendous!
+When we tell someone why we are extremely angry or upset and they totally get it truly, it effectively validates our feelings.
+As a result, we experience tremendous relief and catharsis.
 Only then can we actually let go of at least some of the feelings we had built up.
-It is that which feels like an authentic visceral 'release'.
+It is that which feels like an authentic visceral "release."

 Again, although their intentions might be good, such responses can feel more emotionally dismissive than they do helpful or cathartic.
 If these loved ones first provided emotional validation and then offered such advice, we might be far more receptive to their suggestions but this is rarely the case.